renderedtext/semaphore-docs-new/source/docs/customizing-build-commands.md

 ## Adding a new command

-If your plan allows multiple threads, you can add a new thread by clicking on "Parallel thread" link.
+If your plan allows multiple jobs, you can add a new job by clicking on "Parallel job" link.

 <img src="/docs/assets/img/custom-build-commands/parallel-thread.png" class="img-bordered-padding img-responsive">

-A new thread will show up, where you can add new commands.
+A new job will show up, where you can add new commands.

-Alternatively, you can drag an existing command to the new thread.
+Alternatively, you can drag an existing command to the new job.
 The drag handler will show up when you move the mouse pointer over a command.

 <img src="/docs/assets/img/custom-build-commands/drag-command.png" class="img-bordered-padding img-responsive">